FreakC-Foundation/FreakC/TUTORIAL.md

 ### Use variables in different commands
 You can use variables in FreakC commands as %variable_name%

-For example, to print out a variable, you can do this:
+For example, to print out a variable, you can do it like this:

 	PoopString[fnc] result=Hello World^!
 	Yell[fnc] %result%